arnavgautam/TreeHacks2015/HOLs/HOL-IntroToWindowsAzureMediaServices/HOL.md

 Microsoft Media Platform is a complete set of technologies for digital media encoding, delivery and playback, for virtually any network-connected device.
 The Player Framework is an open source video player available for Silverlight, HTML5 and Xbox, as well as Windows 8.1 and Windows Phone apps.
 It allows you to play both progressive download videos and Smooth Streaming videos.

 In this exercise you will first download and install the Microsoft Media Platform Player Framework and then build a simple Store app.
-Within the app you will consume a video previously uploaded to Windows Azure Media Services and play it in a video player control.
+Within the app you will consume a video previously uploaded to Microsoft Azure Media Services and play it in a video player control.

 <a name="installing-MMPPF" />
 #### Task 1 - Installing Microsoft Media Platform Player Framework ####